step6836/CloudRAG/README.md

 # CloudRAG: Intelligent Earnings Call Analysis System

-CloudRAG is an automated pipeline using RAG (Retrieval-Augmented Generation) system for analyzing earnings call transcripts from major cloud/SaaS companies.
+CloudRAG is an automated pipeline using RAG (Retrieval-Augmented Generation) system for analyzing earnings call transcripts from major cloud/SaaS companies utilizing OpenAI's 4.0 mini.
 It builds embeddings for fast retrieval and allows interactive queries or API access to extract insights from company earnings calls.

 ## Project Highlights